thomassuedbroecker/ce-cns-multi-tenant/documentation/README.md

 ##### Step 2: Start the example with a bash script

 ```sh
 bash local-start-tenant.sh
 ```

-This bash script will start:
+This bash script will start seven terminals:

-* Seven terminals
     * Keycloak (port 8282)
     * Web-App select (port 8080)
     * Web-App tenant A (port 8081)